Performing Backup Copy for Veeam Agent Backups

-You can configure backup copy jobs that will copy backups created with Veeam Agent for Linux to a secondary backup repository.
+You can configure backup copy jobs that will copy backups created with Veeam Agent to a secondary backup repository.

-Backup copy jobs treat Veeam Agent for Linux backups as usual backup files.
+Backup copy jobs treat Veeam Agent backups as usual backup files.
 The backup copy job setup and processing procedures practically do not differ from the same procedures for a backup copy job that processes VM backups.
 To learn more about backup copy jobs, see the Backup Copy section in the Veeam Backup & Replication User Guide.